 Some works are curious, hybrid creatures, often small in scale, wrapped, bandaged or masked.
 Others are full-size and true to life.

 Macpherson made more than 100 objects for the show, and also contributed as her own songwriter.
-The exhibition runs through May 22, 2017.
+The exhibition ran through May, 2017.

 ◊◊◊